Latest update: 12/22/2007

 Welcome to tools.rfdude.com

-Where you can find some flexible and free RF/Microwave Engineering tools, created mostly by Lance Lascari
+Where you can find some flexible and free RF/Microwave Engineering tools, created mostly by Lance Lascari.
+You can find other tools and resources that we use in our business on the services page.

-(click on the tool name in the table to jump to that portion of the page!)
+Note: please click on the tool name in the table to jump to that portion of the page

 Tool / Use Platform Current Version Updated What has been done for the most recent updates Future plans